Jomfruland

 Jomfruland is an island in Kragerø Municipality in Telemark county, Norway.
-The small elongated island is located off the coast of mainland Kragerø, about 2 km south of the island of Stråholmen.
+The small elongated island is located off the coast of the mainland, about 2 km south of the island of Stråholmen.
 It measures about 7.5x1 km in size.
-Jomfruland provides shelter to the many islands of the Kragerø archipelago from the Skagerrak seas.
+Jomfruland provides shelter to the many islands of the Kragerø archipelago from the Skagerrak sea.
 In 2023, there were about 75 permanent residents living on the island, along with many holiday homes on the island.

 Approximately on the island's center there are two white lighthouses - one old and one new.
 Only the newer Jomfruland Lighthouse is in use today.
 The lighthouses are most characteristic and can be seen from all sides.
 These towers are often referred to as the characterizing feature of Kragerø and the archipelago.

 Access to Jomfruland is by water taxi, car ferry, or by private vessel.
 The island has several guest harbours.
 The island has several attractions, among which are splendid beaches, developed docks with restaurant and kiosk facilities, pebble beaches on the island's north side, as well as good hiking possibilities for tourists and residents alike.